 Meeting graduation requirements and formally applying for graduation is each student's responsibility.
 Candidates must apply to graduate via myUSI by October 1 for Spring or Summer degree completion.
-For more information, please visit https://www.usi.edu/registrar/graduation/application-for-graduation/
+For more information, please visit Applying for Graduation

 Communication Techniques

 The main methods of providing students with information about the BSW Program and Social Work Department and its activities are electronic mail (email), bulletin boards, Social Work Department web page, monitors located in the Social Work lounge, and the BSW Admission Blackboard site.
 Students should regularly check their USI email and the electronic bulletin boards located in the Social Work lobby, the bulletin boards in the classrooms, and in the Social Work Lab.
 These boards and the website provide announcements, employment and career information, upcoming workshops and continuing education opportunities, information on admission, field programs, current news, student advising and other matters of interest.